 Yeah, shocking.

-Uh that is your new radical extreme left democratic party.
+That is your new radical extreme left Democratic Party.

-Now, look, I don't like the idea that states and cities they offered deals to bring certain companies in um town.
+Now, look, I don't like the idea that states and cities, they offer deals to bring certain companies in to town.

 The tax incentives for Amazon were through the roof.